jessicayuan1/Obsidian/Interview Questions.md

 What got you into dev/wearable tech?

- software development life cycle.
+- do you think there's an opportunity to be hands on with the tech in this position as a fullstack developer? its been a goal of mine to be able to branch out software development life cycle.

 How did you find waterloo co-op prepared you for the tech industry?